Legacy, a sperm testing and freezing service, just raised $3.5 million to send the message to men: get checked – TechCrunch

 We talked earlier today with Legacy’s founder and CEO Khaled Kteily about his now two-year-old, five-person startup and its big ambitions to become the world’s preeminent male fertility center.
 Our biggest question was how Legacy and similar startups convince men — who are generally less concerned with their fertility than women — that they need the company’s at-home testing kits and services in the first place.

-“They should be worried about [their fertility],” said Kteily, a former healthcare and life sciences consultant with a masters degree in public policy from the Harvard Kennedy School.
-“Sperm counts have gone down 50 to 60 percent over the last 40 years.”
-More from our chat below; it has been edited lightly for length.
+“They should be worried about [their fertility],” said Kteily, a former healthcare and life sciences consultant with a master’s degree in public policy from the Harvard Kennedy School.
+“Sperm counts have gone down 50 to 60% over the last 40 years.”
+More from our chat with Legacy, a former TechCrunch Battlefield winner, follows; it has been edited lightly for length.

 TC: Why start this company?

-KK: I didn’t grow up wanting to be the kind of sperm [laughs].
-But I had a pretty accident — a second-degree burn on my legs after having four hot Starbuck’s teas spill on my lap in a car — and between that and a colleague at the Kennedy Center who’d been diagnosed with cancer and whose doctor suggested he freeze his sperm ahead of his radiation treatments, it just clicked for me that maybe I should also save my sperm.
+KK: I didn’t grow up wanting to be the king of sperm [laughs].
+But I had a pretty bad accident — a second-degree burn on my legs after having four hot Starbucks teas spill on my lap in a car — and between that and a colleague at the Kennedy School who’d been diagnosed with cancer and whose doctor suggested he freeze his sperm ahead of his radiation treatments, it just clicked for me that maybe I should also save my sperm.
 When I went into Cambridge to do this, the place was right next to the restaurant Dumpling House and it was just very awkward and expensive and I thought, there must be a better way of doing this.

 TC: How do you get started on something like this?

-KK: This was before Ro and Hims began taking off, but people were increasingly comfortable doing things from the own homes, so I started doing research around the idea.
+KK: This was before Ro and Hims began taking off, but people were increasingly comfortable doing things from their own homes, so I started doing research around the idea.
 I joined the American Society of Reproductive Medicine.
 I started taking continuing education classes about sperm…

 TC: Women are under so much pressure from the time they turn 30 to monitor their fertility.
 Aside from extreme circumstances, as with your friend, do men really think about testing their sperm?

 KK: Men should be worried about it, and they should be taking responsibility for it.
-What a lot of folks don’t know in for every one in seven couples that are actively trying to get pregnant, the man is equally responsible [for their fertility struggles].
+What a lot of folks don’t know is for every one in seven couples that are actively trying to get pregnant, the man is equally responsible [for their fertility struggles].
 Women are taught about their fertility but men aren’t, yet the quality of their sperm is degrading over the years.
-Sperm counts have gone down by 50 to 60 percent over last 40 years, too.
+Sperm counts have gone down by 50 to 60% over the last 40 years, too.

 TC: Wait, what?
 Why?

 KK: [Likely culprits are] chemicals in plastics, chemicals in what we eat eat and drink, changes in lifestyle; we move less and eat more, and sperm health relates to overall health.
 I also think mobile phones are causing it.
 I will caveat this by saying there’s been mixed research, but I’m convinced that cell phones are the new smoking in that it wasn’t clear that smoking was as dangerous as it is when the research was being conducted by companies that benefited by [perpetuating cigarette use].
-There’s also a generational decline in sperm quality [to consider]; it poses increased risk to the mother but also the child, as the risk of gestational diabetes goes up, the rate of autism, and other congenital conditions.
+There’s also a generational decline in sperm quality [to consider]; it poses increased risk to the mother but also the child, as the risk of gestational diabetes goes up, as well as the rate of autism and other congenital conditions.

 TC: You’re selling directly to consumers.
 Are you also working with companies to incorporate your tests in their overall wellness offerings?